silnrsi/font-arab-tools/absGlyphList/README.md

 the file for their use.

-An additional implication of the above is that the column headers do not -- indeed cannot -- conform exactly to NRSI conventions (because, for example, NRSI conventions allow only one `glyph_name` column).
+An additional implication of the above is that the column headers do not -- indeed cannot -- conform exactly to WSTech conventions (because, for example, NRSI conventions allow only one `glyph_name` column).

 ### `absGlyphList.txt` and `absGlyphList.csv`